-- Administrative data consists of claim and encounter data submitted to the health plan. - Hybrid data consists of both administrative data and a sample of medical record data.
-Hybrid data requires review of a random sample of medical records to extract data regarding services rendered but not reported to the health plan through claims or encounter data.
+- Administrative data consists of claim and encounter data submitted to CHRISTUS Health plan. - Hybrid data consists of both administrative data and a sample of medical record data.
+Hybrid data requires review of a random sample of medical records to extract data regarding services rendered but not reported to CHRISTUS Health Plan through claims or encounter data.
 Accurate and timely claims and encounter data and submission using appropriate CPT, ICD-10, and HCPCS codes can reduce the necessity of medical record review.